U.S. election maps are wildly misleading, so this designer fixed them

 Nor was Douïeb expecting what has followed.
 A year since Douïeb posted his correction, versions of his map have gone viral again and again—especially in the last week alone, when they’ve garnered hundreds of thousands of likes across Twitter accounts.
 It has become the go-to portrait of a divided America, and an instant retort for liberals to explain why this election isn’t being stolen for Biden—because, see?
 Our country isn’t predominantly Republican after all.

 The standard electoral maps are a scourge to many in the data viz community.
-Just go to the New York Times or FiveThirtyEight, and you can see their workarounds to twist and squeeze the United States into something that captures both the scale and geography of voting.
+Just go to The New York Times or FiveThirtyEight, and you can see their workarounds to twist and squeeze the United States into something that captures both the scale and the geography of voting.

 “Other attempts have been [made to] represent every single vote into a point,” Douïeb concedes.
 “But the key here was to start from the original map and make the transition.
 It’s like a counterargument, where you start with the argument of the opponent and attack it straight away.
 But then you keep the context of what it was initially.”